apache/flink/docs/dev/table/common.md

 // Person is a POJO with fields "name" and "age" DataStream<Person> stream = ...

+// convert DataStream into Table with default field names "age", "name" (fields are ordered by name!)
+Table table = tableEnv.fromDataStream(stream);

+// convert DataStream into Table with renamed fields "myAge", "myName" (name-based) Table table = tableEnv.fromDataStream(stream, "age as myAge, name as myName");

-// convert DataStream into Table with field names "name", "age" Table table1 = tableEnv.fromDataStream(stream);
+// convert DataStream into Table with projected field "name" (name-based) Table table = tableEnv.fromDataStream(stream, "name");

-// convert DataStream into Table with field names "myName", "myAge" Table table2 = tableEnv.fromDataStream(stream, "name as myName, age as myAge");
+// convert DataStream into Table with projected and renamed field "myName" (name-based) Table table = tableEnv.fromDataStream(stream, "name as myName");
 {% endhighlight %}
 </div>